MoreOutput/Kwikecart.js/README.md

 	Product markup:
 		* Each product shares a class (.product by default)
-		* A unique ID is attached to the outlined product node in the form of an ID attribute
+		* Each product node has an unqiue ID.
-		* A form for the add action which sets the quantity of the item (so it can effectively function as remove)
+		* A form for the add/remove actions

+	Cart markup:
 		* A form for the check item action

-	Cart markup:
 		* A form for the clear action
 		* A form for the total action
 		* A form for the checkout action